 Clearly, the accuracy of these approximations of the true, continuous distributions they are drawn from is a function of the length of the approximation vectors.
 This length will usually not be so constrained that it significantly impacts the accuracy of these approximations.
 Nonetheless, users may wish to check accuracy, which they can do by using built-in functions that visualize the composition and behavior of movement and dispersal surfaces.

 Notably, a memory limitation could occur if the landscape layer that serves as the basis for a movement or dispersal surface also undergoes environmental change.
 In this case, the movement surfaces corresponding to each step of this change event will be created and stored when the model is first created.
 The series of three-dimensional arrays that would need to be stored upfront for a large landscape with long approximation vectors and a many-step environmental change event will demand a lot of memory.
 One way to handle this problem would be to decrease the temporal resolution of the environmental change event.
-(For details, see the documentation.)

-Getting started

-For those interested in using Geonomics, the simplest way is to install via pip or conda.
-(Note that Geonomics only uses common, well-established Python packages as required dependencies: Numpy (Oliphant, 2006; van der Walt et al., 2011), Matplotlib (Hunter, 2007), Pandas (McKinney, 2010), Shapely (Gillies et al., 2007), Scipy (Jones et al., 2001), Scikit-learn (Pedregosa et al., 2011), Statsmodels (Seabold and Perktold, 2010), PyVCF (Dougherty et al., 2011), and Bitarray (Schnell 2011).)
-The source code is also publicly available on GitHub (URL_HERE), where it is actively maintained and developed.

-The documentation is comprehensive (and will continue to expand as new worked examples are offered and new functionality is added to the package), and is available online.
-The documentation includes much greater technical detail on all components of the model, including a section explaining the meaning, default values, and usage for every parameter in a Geonomics parameter file.
-It also includes a number of worked examples, from the most basic to the more advanced.
-Details about the usage of each function are available both in the documentation and in the functions’ docstrings (the latter of which can be accessed by by calling Python’s help() function on a function of interest).